Language death: Definition

+Statistics on language loss

+The annual reference publication Ethnologue recorded 7,358 living languages known in 2001, but on 20 May 2015, it reported only 7,102 known living languages, and on 23 February 2016, only 7,097 known living languages.
+The United Nations (UN) estimates that a language is lost every two weeks.

-Consequences on grammar
+Consequences for grammar

-During language loss—sometimes referred to as obsolescence in the linguistic literature—the language that is being lost generally undergoes changes as speakers make their language more similar to the language to which they are shifting.
+During language loss, sometimes referred to as obsolescence in the linguistic literature, the language that is being lost generally undergoes changes as speakers make their language more similar to the language to which they are shifting.
 This process of change has been described by Appel (1983) in two categories, though they are not mutually exclusive.
 Often speakers replace elements of their own language with something from the language they are shifting toward.
 Also, if their heritage language has an element that the new language does not, speakers may drop it.